ZeAntonioM/pfl-project1/README.md

 #####  One Player States

-In the one-player states, only one player can add or remove pieces, in this state the player should repeatedly make a move until he is unable to.
+In the one-player states, only one player can add or remove pieces, in this state the player should repeatedly make a move until he is either unable to or when he has already won.
 When that happens the state should change to the next phase.

 ```
+% When only one player is still playing, if he already won it updates the state to the the end of the game
+state_machine(one_player_remove_pieces, Player, end_game):-
+        value(one_player_remove_pieces,Player,100),!.

 % Transition between one player add pieces and one player remove pieces
 % If only one player can add or remove pieces, it checks if the player can do a valid move and updates the game state.
 state_machine(GameState, Player, GameState):-